-Local PR is shaking off its dusty image to become a hugely important part of the comms mix in 2021, argues Ed Whitehead, head of FSC’s Birmingham office
+Local PR is shaking off its dusty image to become a hugely important part of the comms mix, argues Ed Whitehead, head of FSC’s Birmingham office

 It’s almost a year since I last set foot in our Birmingham office, and it’s clear that the world of work will never be the same again.
 According to one recent survey, 87% of us want to work from home for two or more days a week once the pandemic is finally over.

 Such a profound change to our working habits has already had a major impact on consumer trends.
 Traffic and footfall to city centres has plummeted, and the pain was felt last year by many retailers, as well as lunchtime favourites like Pret and Abokado, who, overnight, lost a huge chunk of their trade as offices were mothballed.